Buying a 2012 Chevrolet Silverado 1500, and saving $6000 off of MSRP.

 Buying a 2010 Chevrolet Malibu, and saving $6000 off of MSRP.

 I owned a 2002 Chev Malibu and I liked it and it was the same dealer.I did not mention your Wholesale Price Report, but was going to use it as a bargaining tool if the final price was going to be higher.
 This gave me more confidence to strike a good deal.

 Peter from Warman, SK

 Buying a 2009 Chevrolet Malibu, and saving $500 off of MSRP.

 Leasing a 2008 Chevrolet Avalanche, and saving $6000 off of MSRP.

 By being well prepared the dealer knew I was not kicking tires and I made that clear up front.
-This is the 2nd vehicel i haev used teh report with and extremely satisfied.
-Teh dealer stil amde money however I left feeling good about the transaction and never questioned what I ended up paying.
-It did make me realize that my previous vehicle that I bougt without the report that I was completely overcharged, Can''t blame any one for that though.
-Made me change dealers also.
+This is the 2nd vehicle I have used the report with and I am extremely satisfied.
+The dealer still made money, however I left feeling good about the transaction and never questioned what I ended up paying.
+It did make me realize that when buying my previous vehicle (that I bought without the report), I was completely overcharged.
+I can't blame any one for that though.
+It made me change dealers also.